simeononsecurity/simeononsecurity.ch/content/articles/the-future-of-cybersecurity-in-a-post-pandemic-world/index.en.md

 One trend to watch out for is the rise of **artificial intelligence (AI) and machine learning** in cybersecurity.
 As attackers become more sophisticated, defenders will need to rely on advanced technologies to stay ahead of the game.
 AI can help detect anomalies and potential threats, while machine learning can identify patterns and improve defenses over time.

 Another area of focus will be the **Internet of Things (IoT)**.
 As more devices become connected to the internet, there will be more opportunities for cybercriminals to exploit vulnerabilities.
-It will be important for individuals and businesses to secure their IoT devices and ensure that they are not used as gateways to sensitive data.
+It will be important for individuals and businesses to secure their IoT devices and ensure that they aren't used as gateways to sensitive data.

 ______